scalyr/scalyr-agent-2/docs/monitors/syslog_monitor.md

 <!-- Auto generated content below.
 DO NOT edit manually, but run tox -egenerate-monitor-docs command instead -->

-# Syslog Monitor
+# Syslog

-The Syslog monitor allows the Scalyr Agent to act as a syslog server, proxying logs from any application or device that supports syslog.
-It can recieve log messages via the syslog TCP or syslog UDP protocols.
+Import logs from an application or device that supports syslog.

-@class=bg-warning docInfoPanel: An *agent monitor plugin* is a component of the Scalyr Agent.
-To use a plugin, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
+An [Agent Plugin](https://app.scalyr.com/help/scalyr-agent#plugins) is a component of the Scalyr Agent, enabling the collection of more data.
+The source code for each plugin is available on [Github](https://github.com/scalyr/scalyr-agent-2/tree/master/scalyr_agent/builtin_monitors).

-For more information, see [Agent Plugins](/help/scalyr-agent#plugins).
+TCP and UDP protocols are supported.
+We recommend TCP for reliability and performance, whenever possible.

+**For Docker**: We recommend the `json` logging driver.
+This plugin imports Docker logs configured for the `syslog` driver.
+Containers on localhost must run the Scalyr Agent and this plugin.
+Set the `mode` [configuration option](#options) to `docker`.

-## Sample Configuration
+## Installation

-This sample will configure the agent to accept syslog messages on TCP port 601 and UDP port 514, from localhost
-only:
+1\.
+Install the Scalyr Agent

+If you haven't already, install the [Scalyr Agent](https://app.scalyr.com/help/welcome).
+We recommend installing the Agent on each server you want to monitor.
+Your data will automatically be tagged for the server it came from.
+The Agent can also collect system metrics and log files.

+You can install the Agent on a single server and configure this plugin to accept messages from all hosts.

+If you are on Linux, running Python 3, this [memory leak](https://bugs.python.org/issue37193) was fixed in versions [3.8.9](https://docs.python.org/3.8/whatsnew/changelog.html), [3.9.3 final](https://docs.python.org/3.9/whatsnew/changelog.html), and [3.10.0 alpha 4](https://docs.python.org/3/whatsnew/changelog.html).

+2\.
+Configure the Scalyr Agent

+Open the Scalyr Agent configuration file at `/etc/scalyr-agent-2/agent.json`.

+Find the `monitors: [ ... ]` section, and add a `{...}` stanza with the `module` property set for syslog.

     monitors: [
       {